Is FAXing really HIPAA Compliant?

 SAFEGUARDS PRINCIPLE: Individually identifiable health information should be protected with reasonable administrative, technical, and physical safeguards to ensure its confidentiality, integrity, and availability and to prevent unauthorized or inappropriate access, use, or disclosure.

 HIPAA is interesting in that it lays out many requirements, rules, and principles, but they are all flexible and do not prescribe any specific practices or actions that must be taken.
 This permits organizations to “adequately” protect the privacy of PHI as appropriate to their circumstances.

 With email, there are many physical, technical, and administrative safeguards that are easy to apply.
 Using end-to-end email encryption and good security policies is not difficult and is considered “low hanging fruit” on the path to meeting all of the HIPAA requirements.
 Since securing email is relatively easy, it becomes essentially mandatory under the Safeguards Principle — it is reasonable to take the straight-forward step of using email encryption to protect personal health information (PHI), especially with the significant insecurities of Internet use in general.

 With FAXes, the situation is very different.

-- There is no easy way to secure a FAX transmission between between two parties unless they are both setup with special encrypting fax machines.
+- There is no easy way to secure a “regular” FAX transmission between between two parties unless they are both setup with special encrypting fax machines or other special services.
 Few organizations have such tools.
 They are expensive, and to be useful, everyone must have compatible machines.

 - Everyone already uses insecure FAX machines that talk over regular phone lines

 - People are familiar with communication of protected health information (PHI) on an as needed basis verbally over the [insecure] phone.

 - Use of these same [insecure] phone lines to send a FAX is not much less secure than talking over the line.